asim1909/moodMusic/README.md

 ## 🎵 Features

+- Theme customization (light/dark mode toggle on Home screen, applies to all screens)
 - 🎧 Mood-based playlists and discovery
 - 🔍 Live Spotify search (no mock data!)
 - 🆕 New releases from Spotify